 Then, King John claimed Church property and disagreed with the pope's choice of who should become the archbishop of Canterbury.
 Now he had yet another enemy.
-In fact, the pope was so angry with King John that he were prevented from participating in the daily and weekly rituals of the Church.
+In fact, the pope was so angry with King John that he instructed the priests in England to limit church services.
+Most people were prevented from participating in the daily and weekly rituals of the Church.
 These were unsettling times, indeed.
 Two years later, in 1209 CE, the pope excommunicated King John.